 Today’s Topic: Tips for Anxious Perfectionist Sports Moms

 Hi everyone.
-I’m coach Rebecca Smith with complete performance coaching, and I am the owner/director of Complete Performance Coaching.
+I’m coach Rebecca Smith, owner and director of Complete Performance Coaching.
 We have a team of five performance coaches who specialize in helping athletes age eight to 18, maximize performance and enjoyment through online mental training, the PerformHappy Community, and through one-on-one Skype and Facetime sessions.

 Our question today is from a perfectionist sports mom.
 She says,